republicprotocol/renex-sol/README.md

 ### Ether to ERC20

-When performing an atomic swap between Ether and an ERC20 token, the `AtomicSwapEtherToERC20` contract should be used.
+When performing an atomic swap between Ether and ERC20 tokens, the `AtomicSwapEtherToERC20` contract should be used.
 For this example, Alice holds Ether and Bob holds ERC20 tokens.
 Alice is looking to give Ether to Bob in exchange for his ERC20 tokens.

-1. Alice calls `open`, using a unique `_swapID` that has been negotiated between both traders.
+1. Alice calls `open` using a unique `_swapID` that has been negotiated between both traders.
 This is a payable call and Alice must send her Ether when she makes this call.
-2. Bob calls `check`, verifying the details of the trade.
-If he does not agree, then he does not need to do anything.
-At any point, Alice can call `expire`, getting a refund of her Ether.
+2. Bob calls `check` to verify the details of the trade.
+If he does not agree then he does not need to do anything.
+At any point, Alice can call `expire` and get a refund of her Ether.
 Doing this cancels the swap.
 3. Bob provides an allowance to the `AtomicSwapEtherToERC20` contract, using his ERC20 contract to do so.
 4. Bob calls `close`, which will check the allowance and use it to transfer his ERC20 tokens to Alice.
 At the same time, it will transfer Alice's Ether to Bob.
 Alice can no longer expire the swap.